Baruto Kaito: After sumo

 After retirement Baruto became involved in several different business ventures, involving holiday accommodation, cattle breeding, vehicle repair and maintenance, beverage sale, and tourism.

 In October 2015 he announced that he would become a mixed martial arts fighter, joining the Rizin Fighting Federation.
 He told a press conference that he had lost 25 kg in weight and that he wanted to be "the strongest fighter in the world."
 On December 31, 2015, he had his first match, defeating Peter Aerts at the Saitama Super Arena.
-On September 25, 2016, he lost by unanimous decision to 45-year-old veteran Kazuyuki Fujita, who announced his retirement afterwards.
-After four fights, Baruto had three wins against one loss, and said that he "wanted to fix sumo's reputation in the MMA world" after the lack of success of some other ex-sumo professionals who switched to MMA.
+On September 25, 2016, he won by unanimous decision against 45-year-old veteran Kazuyuki Fujita, who announced his retirement afterwards.
+After four fights, Baruto had three wins against one loss, the single loss being against Mirko Filipović, and said that he "wanted to fix sumo's reputation in the MMA world" after the lack of success of some other ex-sumo professionals who switched to MMA.
 He is also involved in several charities, including ADHD awareness.

 In December 2017, NHK, the Japan Broadcasting Corporation, announced that it would air a three-episode series based on author Gengoroh Tagame's manga series My Brother's Husband.
 The series tells the story of a man named Yaichi, who is struggling to deal with the death of his gay twin brother, Ryoji.
 Yaichi and his young daughter Kana's lives become disrupted when they meet Ryoji's Canadian husband, Mike Flanagan.
 Actor Ryuta Sato was cast to play Yaichi and Baruto Kaito was cast for the role of Mike Flanagan.
 The series premiered in March 2018 on NHK's BS Premium.

 Baruto has also taken part in amateur sumo competitions, winning the open weight category at the Estonian national championships in 2018, and he was planning to compete in the European Sumo Championships in Tallinn in April 2019.

 Political career

-On September 7, 2018, Höövelson announced that he had joined the Estonian Center Party and had applied for the 2019 Estonian parliamentary election.
+On September 7, 2018, Höövelson announced that he had joined the Estonian Centre Party and had applied for the 2019 Estonian parliamentary election.
 He ran for election in Harju and Rapla counties, and received 642 votes.
 Höövelson was elected to the Riigikogu after candidate Vladimir Arhipov declined his seat.
-One of his goals as an MP is to promote economic relations between Estonia and Japan.
+One of his goals as an MP was to promote economic relations between Estonia and Japan.
+Running for a different constituency in the 2023 elections, he was defeated.